 There are a range of nursing fields you could work in.
 The University of Sunderland offers the following specialist nursing courses:

 - BSc (Hons) Learning Disability Nursing Practice

-Our undergraduate nursing courses are in the top five in the UK according to The Guardian University league tables 2018.
-The specialist courses above have an intake on 29 April 2019, so it's not too late to apply and start your journey to becoming a Registered Nurse.
+The specialist courses above have an intake in April, so it's not too late to apply and start your journey to becoming a Registered Nurse.

 BSc (Hons) Adult Nursing Practice

 Adult nurses make up the largest part of the NHS workforce with over 176,000 working in just acute settings.
 In the future, more adult nursing jobs will be based in the community rather than hospitals, as more care is delivered outside of acute settings, including hospital wards, outpatient units or specialist departments, the community or nursing homes and the prison service.